ibm-cloud-docs/account/trustedprofile-compute-tutorial.md

 ## Next steps
 {: #iam-compute-next}

 To learn more about establishing trust with a Kubernetes cluster, see [Using Trusted Profiles in your Kubernetes and OpenShift Clusters](https://www.ibm.com/cloud/blog/using-trusted-profiles-in-your-kubernetes-and-openshift-clusters).
+To learn how to use trusted profiles with VPC virtual server instances, see [Introducing Trusted Profiles for VPC Virtual Server Instances](https://www.ibm.com/cloud/blog/introducing-trusted-profiles-for-vpc-virtual-server-instances).

 Now that you learned the basics of how to create a trusted profile, you can continue to establish trust with additional compute resources.
 For more information, see [Updating trusted profiles](/docs/account?topic=account-trusted-profile-update).

 You can also use {{site.data.keyword.cloudaccesstrailshort}} to monitor which federated users and compute resources apply a trusted profile.
 For more information, see [Monitoring login sessions for trusted profiles](/docs/account?topic=account-trusted-profile-monitor).